ruslan4k/fake-data-generator/client/README.md

 # .env
 REACT_APP_ENV=<ENV>

+# Before starting projects please:

+1. Install npm modules with a "npm i" command
-# Generate tailwind css
+2. Generate a tailwind css file with a "npm run tailwind" command
-npx tailwindcss build src/index.css -o src/tailwind.css
+3. Launch the project with "npm start" command